-Promenade between the Pleasure Beach and North Pier will not be permitted.

-- 3. Excluding the pier heads, pier decks and platforms, new development on land to the west of the tram track will not be permitted, other than green infrastructure; essential infrastructure, ancillary shelters, seating, public art and public realm improvements. - 4.
-Appropriate improvements and development on the pier decks and platforms which underpin the sustainable future of the piers and which preserve their character will be supported in principle. - 5.
+- 2. Piecemeal development on the forecourts of commercial buildings on the Promenade between the Pleasure Beach and North Pier will not be permitted. - 3.
+Excluding the pier heads, pier decks and platforms, new development on land to the west of the tram track will not be permitted, other than green infrastructure; essential infrastructure, ancillary shelters, seating, public art and public realm improvements. - 4.
+Appropriate improvements and development on the pier decks and platforms which underpin the sustainable future of the piers and which preserve or enhance their character or appearance and result in no harm to their significance will be supported. - 5.
 Appropriate high quality improvements and development at the pier heads will be supported provided the proposals are comprehensive.
 Piecemeal proposals will not be accepted.

-3.104 The character of the Promenade within the Resort Core, between the Pleasure Beach and Queens Square (refer Figure 10) changes in terms of land uses, density and scale of development and design quality.
+3.107 The character of the Promenade within the Resort Core, between the Pleasure Beach and Queens Square (refer Figure 5) changes in terms of land uses, density and scale of development and design quality.